inesortega/neuralGAM/README.md

 # neuralGAM

-neuralGAM, a neural network based on Generalized Additive Models, which trains a different neural network to estimate the contribution of each feature to the response variable.
+neuralGAM is a neural network framework based on Generalized Additive Models, which trains a different neural network to estimate the contribution of each feature to the response variable.

 The networks are trained independently leveraging the local scoring and backfitting algorithms to ensure that the Generalized Additive Model converges and it is additive.